Sport in South Africa: Swimming

-The aQuelle Ocean Racing Series is Africa's largest beach event with a 400m ocean swim, 1 km, 2 km, and 3 km Ocean Swims available on mostly alternate Sunday Morning's throughout Summer in Nelson Mandela Bay (Port Elizabeth) and hosted by local non-profit sports events company Zsports Events NPC.
+The aQuelle Ocean Racing Series is Africa's largest beach event with a 400m ocean swim, 1 km, 2 km, and 3 km Ocean Swims available on mostly alternate Sunday mornings throughout Summer in Nelson Mandela Bay (Port Elizabeth) and hosted by local non-profit sports events company Zsports Events NPC.

-The Nelson Mandela Bay River Mile (river mile) is Africa's oldest open water swimming event having started in 1924 and is hosted annually in Nelson Mandela Bay in mid-February.
+The Nelson Mandela Bay River Mile (river mile) is Africa's oldest open-water swimming event, having started in 1924, and is held annually in Nelson Mandela Bay in mid-February.

 Tennis

-South African players won the 1974 Davis Cup, albeit only by default as India refused to travel to South Africa to compete in the final, due to the apartheid regime.
-South Africa was banned from the competition in 1979, not to re-enter till 1995.
+South African players won the 1974 Davis Cup, albeit only by default, as India refused to travel to South Africa to compete in the final because of the apartheid regime.
+South Africa was banned from the competition in 1979 and did not re-enter until 1995.

 Johan Kriek won the Australian Open final in 1981 (South Africa's only Grand Slam victory to date), before becoming a US citizen in 1982.
 Kevin Curren reached the Australian Open final in 1984, losing to Mats Wilander, before naturalising as a US citizen in 1985.
 Other South African Grand Slam finalists include Brian Norton (1921), Irene Bowder Peacock (1927), Eric Sturgess (1947, 1948 & 1951), Ian Vermaak (1959), Sandra Reynolds (1960), Cliff Drysdale (1965) and Kevin Anderson (2017, 2018).
-The most recent tennis players who made it into the world top ten rankings are Wayne Ferreira, Amanda Coetzer and Kevin Anderson.
+The most recent tennis players to enter the world top ten rankings are Wayne Ferreira, Amanda Coetzer, and Kevin Anderson.

 The South African Open was part of the Grand Prix from 1972 to 1989 and the ATP Tour from 1990 to 2011.

 Other individual sports

 Canoeing

-A number of large canoe events occur annually in South Africa:
+Several large canoe events occur annually in South Africa: